wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-get-started/includes/basic-requirements.md

 You can have up to two 1080p displays with HDMI connections connected to Teams Rooms.
 Teams Rooms does support 4K monitors but will only send a 1080p image.

-We recommend that you use a USB keyboard and mouse for initial configuration of Teams Rooms.
+It's recommended that you use a USB keyboard and mouse for initial configuration of Teams Rooms.
 Once the room is in production, you can safely remove the keyboard and mouse.
 Attendees in Teams Rooms meetings never need to use a USB keyboard and mouse as all interaction is handled by the center of table console.

 A wired network connection is also required.
-Microsoft doesn't support wi-fi with Teams Rooms.
+Microsoft doesn't support wireless networking with Teams Rooms.
 Proxy bypass is strongly encouraged.

 ## What are the software requirements?